 Apply for ANZ's card and you could qualify for that offer – plus $75 back on your statement (reducing the sting of the $295 annual fee to $220 in the first year) – after spending $5,000 on eligible purchases in the first three months, along with an 'everyday' earn of 0.75 Qantas Points per $1 spent on eligible purchases, up to and including $3,000 per monthly statement period (0.5/$1 thereafter).

-Also as with Westpac's Black-level cards, there's a $50/year Qantas Rewards fee to be paid when earning Qantas Points, although the usual $150 annual fee on the Altitude Platinum Visa and the separate $49 annual fee on the AMEX Westpac Altitude Platinum Card are currently waived in the first year, cutting the usual all-inclusive yearly cost of $249 down to just $50.
+Also as with Westpac's Black-level cards, there's a $50/year Qantas Rewards fee to be paid when earning Qantas Points, although the usual $150 annual fee on the Altitude Platinum Visa is currently waived in the first year (a $49 annual fee applies on the American Express card from the first year).

 5. Citi Prestige Qantas Credit Card

 Finally this November, an offer of 70,000 bonus Qantas Points on the Citi Prestige Qantas credit card, for eligible new customers who apply and make a purchase on the card once within 90 days of approval.